iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ### Expand to learn more about DVC internals

-By analyzing dependencies and outputs DVC files describe we can restore the full chain (DAG) of commands we need to apply.
+By analyzing dependencies and outputs of DVC files description, we can restore the full chain (DAG) of commands we need to apply.
 This is important when you run `dvc repro` to reproduce the final or intermediate result.